tow3rs/catapult-v3-smartnic-re/README.md

 According to [this](https://twitter.com/rombik_su/status/1341125492884332549) [@rombik_su](https://twitter.com/rombik_su) twitter thread, this device is identical to `10AX115N4F40E3SG`, also the Quartus device properties window reports the same characteristics.
 However, there are [some pictures](https://www.nextplatform.com/2020/02/03/vertical-integration-is-eating-the-datacenter-part-two/) for the OCP card mounting this P/N `10AX090N3F40E2SG`.
 ![](Documents/Pictures/ocp_variant.png)
-Also, in this picture, some components such as Y4 oscillator is missing, this clock is used to drive the DDR4 interface on the bottom side, maybe this is another variant of these cards with fewer resources.
+Also, in this picture, some components such as Y4 oscillator is missing, this clock is supposed that drives the DDR4 interface on the top side, maybe this is another variant of these cards.
 Anyways, Quartus is able to generate the bitstreams for the `10AXF40GAA` and this strange Arria 10 device seems to accept all of them (`10AXF40GAA`, `10AX115N4F40E3SG` or `10AX090N3F40E2SG`)
 - It seems that the PCIe version have a better Mellanox NIC ASIC hardware: ConnectX 3Pro vs ConnectX 4Lx.
 ConnectX 3Pro is 40GbE capable and ConnectX 4Lx is 50GbE.